allenporter/synthetic-home/README.md

 The [home-assistant-datasets](https://github.com/allenporter/home-assistant-datasets) project
-uses an LLM to create devices within a home without having to worry about the lower level details of entites and attributes.
+uses an LLM to create devices within a home without having to worry about the lower level details of entities and attributes.

 See the [synthetic_home/registry](synthetic_home/registry) for details on the registry.